 One of the first steps to take towards creating an energy efficient home is replacing old appliances that don’t have the Energy Star label on them.
+You could either transfer them to your garage and secure the garage with lockout tagout locks, or you could just salvage them.
 The label provides information on how much energy is used up to run the device, thereby, helping you make wise decisions on energy usage.

 Heating and Cooling Systems

 A few energy efficient heating and cooling systems for your home are currently available nowadays.
 Residences that utilize a geothermal heat pump stand to gain the most in energy efficiency.
 Heat pumps also direct more energy and consume less energy than furnaces and boilers.

 Infrastructure-Windows, Doors, Roofs, and more